openownership/data-standard/docs/schema/guidance/statement-identifiers.rst

 * Generating a `UUID <https://en.wikipedia.org/wiki/Universally_unique_identifier>`_ as a publisher-related prefix, and appending a local record identifier, and version identifier to it;

-* Using an appropriately designed hash function that generates identifiers from a normalised JSON representation of the statement (excluding the `id` field) with a low colision probability.
+* Using an appropriately designed hash function that generates identifiers from a normalised JSON representation of the statement (excluding the `id` field) with a low collision probability.